rzachariah/graphql-trading/README.md

 Navigate over to http://localhost:3000

-Try the hello query!
-(Modified by Franck)
+Try the trades query!
+Try the addTrade mutation!

+To subscribe to trades, get the client app from (here)[https://github.com/kjatti/graphql-trading-app]